ITPNYU/BigScreens/Big-Screens-2015-Syllabus.md

 ####What is Big Screens?
 - Big Screens as a medium.
 - Past Projects
-- Time, Space and the Time-Space Continuum | [Scale mock-up of screen]
+- Time, Space and the Time-Space Continuum
 - Analyzing something that takes time.

 [Notes from class](https://github.com/ITPNYU/BigScreens/wiki/Big-Screens-2015-Week-1-Notes)

 ##### Homework:
 - Set up a blog / site for your project (you may add a category to an existing blog).
 Each week, you should post documentation of project progress to your site.
 [Link to it from here.](https://github.com/ITPNYU/BigScreens/wiki/Big-Screens-2015-Projects)
 - Set-up your dropbox folder (1 per team) and share it with mimi.yin@nyu.edu
-- Analyze something, post your analysis to your blog.
+- Analyze something, post your analysis to your blog. | [See guidelines](https://github.com/ITPNYU/BigScreens/wiki/Analysis-Assignment)

 ### Class 2: Improv Storyboarding @ITP Friday, Sep 11, 3:20-5:50PM
 - Present analyses.